seattle-javascript-401d25/42-sql-nosql-research/README.md

   * Submit on Canvas the following:
     * A link to your PR
     * How long you spent on this lab
-    * At least four sentences concluding if you prefer to use SQL or MongoDB in the upcoming project
+    * At least four sentences concluding if you prefer to use SQL or MongoDB in the upcoming project and why

 ## Feature Tasks